 The capital city of Germany is known for being under significant pressure with squeezed supply and exploding demand, and therefore, has been always favoured by property investors as they are able to resell their purchases within 6-8 months.
 As per industry estimates there is a requirement of 11000 residential units on an annual basis, but the actual construction is limited to just 6500 units on average.
 This has led to an increase in rentals, followed by increases of 15% of first time buyers.
 Russia is the biggest investor in the German property market followed by Italy, Greece and France.

 The Croatian capital is an extremely gorgeous city with a rich history that dates back to Roman times.
 It is expected that the city will see a serious growth in its property market in the next couple of years, meaning that this is a city you will want to have in your mind if you are looking for a place to invest in.
 In 2018, while the rest of the country experienced an increase of about 8.5% in the asking prices of condos, the capital, Zagreb, saw an increase of about 20%.
-And in 2019, Airbnb homes located in the city increased by 30%, which was a great indicator that the capital is seeing a surge in vacation rentals.
+In 2019, Airbnb homes located in the city increased by 30%, indicating a surge in vacation rentals.
 Unfortunately, this upward trend has come to a halt in 2020.
 Following the pandemic and the earthquakes, there has been less demand for Zagreb property in the heart of the city; meanwhile, the supply of apartments for long-term rent or purchase in that part of the city is still growing.
 This resulted in a reduction of prices of about 10 percent on property being sold.
 The number of properties sold in Zagreb in the first half of 2020 has also dropped – approximately 22 percent lower than the same period the year before.

 Prague, Czech Republic